-RITA’s vision is to be the leading educator and advocate for the growth and best practices of the self-directed retirement plan industry.
+RITA’s vision is to be the leading educator and advocate for the self-directed retirement plan industry.

 We seek to accomplish our vision by providing resources, information, communication, and support to both our members and consumers.

 HOW DID THE RETIREMENT INDUSTRY TRUST ASSOCIATION (RITA) START?